Breed Profile: San Clemente Island Goats

 Origin: Introduced in 1875 to San Clemente Island (57 square miles) from Santa Catalina Island, both of which are Channel Islands off the coast of California.
 Previous origin is unknown, although they may have originated with sheep ranchers that populated Santa Catalina Island in the early 1800s from the Spanish Franciscan Missions in California, probably San Gabriel Arcángel.
 Goats were often used by sheep ranchers to lead the flock due to their willingness to follow humans.
 Mission livestock was originally driven up from Mexico, and in 1832 the missions collectively owned 1711 goats.

 Although SCI goats were traditionally believed to have been left on the Channel Islands by Spanish settlers approximately 500 years ago, there is no evidence of their presence before the early 1800s.
-Furthermore, genetic studies have found that San Clemente goats are not closely related to Spanish goats in other parts of the U.S. or Latin America.
-However, the original mission goats would have descended from settler goats from Spain, possibly early forerunners of the Blanca Celtibérica, Castellana, Extremeña and Murciana breeds.
+Furthermore, genetic studies have found that San Clemente goats are distinct from Spanish goats and native breeds from other parts of the U.S. or Latin America.
+However, the original mission goats would have descended from settler goats from Spain, and their uniqueness is likely due to long isolation from the mainland.

 History: In the 1970s, there were about 15,000 running feral on San Clemente Island, and they were found to present a threat to native plants and the local ecology.
 A removal program sold captured animals at stockyards, and hunters drove the population down to 4,500.
 When the U.S. Navy started shooting goats from helicopters, the Fund for Animals stepped in.
 They removed most of the population to the mainland for adoption after neutering.
 Others were picked up direct from transport barges by farms and breeders and these form the basis of our breeding stock.
 Those remaining on San Clemente Island were exterminated by 1991.

-Standard Description: Hardy, small and fine-boned, deer-like appearance, slightly larger than miniature goat breeds, curved-back horns in both sexes that sweep out and twist on mature bucks.
+Description: Hardy, small- to medium-sized, with a fine-boned, deer-like appearance, although individuals vary widely in adult size.
+Both sexes have curved-back horns, which sweep out and twist on mature bucks.
 The head is long, lean and slightly dished.
 Ears are narrow with a distinctive crimp, often floppy during first few weeks after birth, and normally held horizontally; long neck, straight back to steep rump and deep chest, slender legs and small hooves; goat wattles absent, slight wispy beard on female and long, dark beard and mane on buck.

-Coloring: Red, amber, tan or light brown with characteristic black markings; black face, outer ears, neck, shoulders with pale stripes from eyes to muzzle, pale patches on jaw, inside ears and under neck; black markings on legs and dorsal stripe.
+Coloring: Colors and patterns vary.
+The most common pattern is red, amber, tan or light brown with black markings: black face, outer ears, neck, shoulders with pale stripes from eyes to muzzle, pale patches on jaw, inside ears and under neck; black markings on legs and dorsal stripe.
 In the sixties, a large variety of colors and markings were seen on the island, including cream, solid and painted: these are occasionally seen in current populations.

 Temperament: Alert, gentle, excellent mothers, vigilant with sharp anti-predator reflexes.